kevinbgreene/functional-data-js/PART_ONE.md

 toArray(reverse); // -> [4, 3, 2, 1]
 ```

-What other operations to we commonly want to perform on lists?
+What other operations do we commonly want to perform on lists?
 Getting the nth value of a List is pretty common.

 ```
 function get(n, list) {